 - Map: OL45 The Cotswolds*

-- Toilets: Public toilets at the Church Rooms in Bourton-on-the-Water near the start of the walk (on the corner of the High Street and Rectory Lane, GL54 2AX) which charge 40p.
+- Toilets: There are public toilets in Bourton-on-the-Water at the Church Rooms (on the corner of the High Street and Rectory Lane, GL54 2AX) and on Rissington Road (GL54 2DR), both of which charge 40p.
 There are no public toilets along the route.

 - Facilities: There are a few places to stop for a drink or lunch along the way – the Lords of the Manor Hotel in Upper Slaughter or the Slaughters Country Inn and Slaughters Manor House in Lower Slaughter – as well as plenty of shops, cafés and pubs in Bourton.